 The inclusion of a video on the landing page and a longer form fill has certainly helped to both inform and qualify prospects.
 While this may lower conversion rates for the desktop traffic that hits the page, those conversions that do pull through are lower in the funnel and more likely to become actual clients.

-Leveraging the techniques outlined in Margot’s guide to legal marketing for PPC, Marc Whitehead & Associates’ account manager Griffin Nauss has incited a consistently lower CPA while simultaneous improving both lead volume and conversion rate.
+Leveraging the techniques outlined in our guide to legal marketing for PPC, Marc Whitehead & Associates’ account manager Griffin Nauss has incited a consistently lower CPA while simultaneously improving both lead volume and conversion rate.